JuniperPhoton/LockedCameraCaptureExtensionDemo/README.md

 ### Implement `AVCaptureEventInteraction`

+> UPDATE: On iOS 18.0, you can use [`onCameraCaptureEvent(isEnabled:primaryAction:secondaryAction:)`](https://developer.apple.com/documentation/SwiftUI/View/onCameraCaptureEvent(isEnabled:primaryAction:secondaryAction:)) in SwiftUI to provide such functionality.

 The `AVCaptureEventInteraction` is a subclass of `UIInteraction` introduced in iOS 17.2 as part of the UIKit framework.

 > `UIInteraction`: The protocol that an interaction implements to access the view that owns it.